 While it would be ideal if your kids happily admitted their faults immediately…this probably isn’t a realistic goal.

-Be patient.
-Make mistakes learning opportunities, rather than shameful experiences that need to be avoided at all cost.
+Allow mistakes to be learning opportunities, rather than shameful experiences that need to be avoided at all cost.